localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 Additionally, we have introduced user guides for various scenarios, including simulating unexpected outages using the [LocalStack Outage Extension](), implementing [Route53 Failover with FIS](), and configuring error probabilities in [Kinesis]() & [DynamoDB]().

 These resources are designed to help users effectively respond to such scenarios, facilitating the development of thorough disaster recovery plans.
 By using these tools, teams can prepare to sustain stability and efficiency even in challenging situations.
+Check out our [documentation]() for more information.

 ### IAM Policy Stream on Web Application